MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-features.md

 * Domain Joined or Hybrid Azure joined devices
 * Windows 10, version 1709

+> [!NOTE]
+> This feature was previously known as **Priviliged Credential** but was renamed to **Dual Enrollment** to prevent any confusion with the **Privileged Access Workstation** feature.

 > [!IMPORTANT]
-> Dual enrollment not replace or provide the same security as Privileged Access Workstations feature.
+> Dual enrollment does not replace or provide the same security as Privileged Access Workstations feature.
 Microsoft encourages enterprises to use the Privileged Access Workstations for their privileged credential users.
 Enterprises can consider Windows Hello for Busines dual enrollment in situations where the Privileged Access feature cannot be used.
 Read [Privileged Access Workstations](https://docs.microsoft.com/en-us/windows-server/identity/securing-privileged-access/privileged-access-workstations) for more information.

 Dual enrollment enables administrators to perform elevated, administrative functions by enrolling both their non-privileged and privileged credentials on their device.